 46 – Use More Herbs and Spices.
 Whilst I don’t believe that healthy eating is boring, it can be if you are not being creative.
 Herbs and spices are a really easy and low calorie way to add more flavour to your dishes, so stock up on them.
 Buying them in bulk at an Asian supermarket can save you some money.

 47 – Use Your Slow Cooker More.
 Have you got a slow cooker that you hardly ever use?
 Get it out of the cupboard and put it to good use!
 You can put it on before you leave the house in the morning and by the time you get back it is cooked and ready to eat.
 That way you know you have a healthy dinner waiting for you and prevents you picking up loads of junk because you don’t know what to make for dinner.
-Take a look at my Slow Cooker Recipes.
+Take a look at my Slow Cooker Recipes or order a copy of my Healthy Slow Cooker Book.

 48 – Don’t Totally Deprive Yourself.
 If you tell yourself that you can never have cake again, then after about a week everyone will start to look like a giant slice of cake.
 It isn’t about total restriction, just making making healthier choices the majority of the time.
 When I indulge, I make sure it is with something that I really want, rather than eating something just because it is there.